 Most visitors will stay in the walled city of Cartagena, which includes Centro and San Diego while other barrios such as Getsemani and Bocagrande are also popular.

 Find out the unique things to do in Cartagena, Colombia in each of these barrios below!
+I am sure that after reading this post you will want to include Cartagena in your Colombia Itinerary.

 Best Things to do in Cartagena inside the walled city